You will learn

 See tutorials.

-Create a desktoppv1.yaml configuration file with a permanent volume.
+Create a desktoppv1.yaml configuration file with a persistent volume.

 apiVersion: v1